Why an exchange at h_da?

 Other classes (open to all exchange students)

-• Interdisciplinary classes on German culture and social issues
+- Interdisciplinary classes on German culture and social issues ("SuK") - List of courses from previous semesters

-• Studying in Germany – and liking it (intensive class about German culture, taught in March and September; exchange students will receive details in due course, 2.5 credits)
+- Studying in Germany and liking it (intensive class about German culture, taught in March and September; exchange students will receive details in a timely manner before the start of their exchange semester, 2.5 credits)

-- a one-month Welcome & Orientation Program for exchange students (for more details, see box on the right-hand side)
+- a one-month Welcome & Orientation Program for exchange students (see above)

 - an international campus – about 20% of h_da students are international students.